 None of the Mercosur countries made commitments on environmental services in their initial GATS offers.
 Given the importance of environmental services at a time when cities are growing in size and density the EU proposal for classification of environmental services below is encouraged.
 Argentina has made mode 1-3 commitment offers environmental services (CPC 9404, 9405, 9406, 9409).
 Brazil has offered mode 3 commitments, with MA licence provision, in Sewage Services (CPC 9401), refuse disposal services (CPC 9402), sanitation and similar services (CPC 9403), Cleaning services of exhaust gases (CPC 9404) and noise abatement services (CPC 9405).
-Paraguay offers mode 3 commitments in sewage services (CPC 9401), refuse disposal services (CPC 9404) and noise abatement services (CPC 9405).
+Paraguay offers mode 3 commitments in sewage services (CPC 9401), refuse disposal services

+(CPC 9402), sanitation and similar services (CPC 9403), Cleaning services of exhaust gases (CPC 9404) and noise abatement services (CPC 9405).
 Mode 3 is subject to municipality legislation and the town council and services of public interest are subject to monopoly of exclusive rights.
-Uruguay offers mode 3 commitments in sewage services (CPC 9401), refuse disposal services

-(CPC 9402) and sanitation and similar services (CPC 9403) with a municipality legislation provision.
+Uruguay offers mode 3 commitments in sewage services (CPC 9401), refuse disposal services (CPC 9402) and sanitation and similar services (CPC 9403) with a municipality legislation provision.
 Uruguay also offers full modes 2 and 3 in remediation and cleanup of soil and water.